 Flesh Tattoo offers Lader Tattoo Removal.
-Each session is priced based on the size of the existing tattoo, with prices starting from just £35 per session.
+Each session is priced based on the size of the existing tattoo.
 Removal sessions can take between five and twenty-five minutes depending on size.

 Initital consultations are free, so feel free to come and speak to the Flesh team about your requirements.